-VIDEO: Learn how to build a career in customer support from MOVO, Gamehouse & Keller Williams
+VIDEO: Building a career in customer support with MOVO, Gamehouse & Keller Williams

 On Wednesday 27th May, we held our second virtual meetup on behalf of our online customer support community Global Customer Support Heroes.
 The webinar was an online panel discussion with Diego Diéz, Global Head of Customer Excellence at MOVO, Martinique Duchene-Phillips, Support Lead at Keller Williams and Feliks Goedvree, Head of Customer Service at Gamehouse.

 The webinar centered around the theme of career paths in the customer support industry delving into each panelists unique experiences and insights that they had learned along their journeys.
 In case you were unable to attend or just want to check it out again, here is a recording of the event and a summary of some of the key ideas and insights that were discussed throughout.

 - Customer support used to only be an entry-level job, acting as a stepping stone to engineering or development departments.